rmnavr/hs_study/chsheet/README.md

 * **Working with ghci, loading modules and packages** — *TO BE DONE*
 * **List of functions of Functor, Applicative and Monad** — *TO BE DONE*
 * [Language extensions](https://github.com/rmnavr/hs_study/blob/main/chsheet/lang_extensions.md)

+Other:
+* [Yapping](https://github.com/rmnavr/hs_study/blob/main/chsheet/yapping.md) — key takeaways on Haskell philosophy and things like that